plengauer/bash-ai/README.md

 ```

 ```
-ubuntu@hostname:~$ echo hello world | bash-ai count the characters in the input and print them wc -m
+ubuntu@hostname:~$ echo hello world | ai count the characters in the input and print them wc -m
 12
 ```

 ```
-ubuntu@hostname:~$ bash-ai print all files in the current directory, disregarding on whether they are hidden | bash-ai filter out all lines in the incoming data that do not start with . or that end with / ls -a grep '^\.' | grep -v '/$'
+ubuntu@hostname:~$ ai print all files in the current directory, disregarding on whether they are hidden | ai filter out all lines in the incoming data that do not start with . or that end with / ls -a grep '^\.' | grep -v '/$'
 .